Katherine Schwarzenegger Talks ‘Blessing’ Of Being Quarantined With Chris Pratt

-Only someone as positive as Katherine Schwarzenegger can find a blessing in these uncertain times.
-The Gift of Forgiveness author recently caught up with Entertainment Tonight and revealed what she and husband Chris Pratt were doing to maintain sanity during quarantine.
+Katherine Schwarzenegger recently caught up with Entertainment Tonight and revealed what she and husband Chris Pratt were doing to maintain sanity during quarantine.
 The duo is currently preparing for the arrival of their first child together, and Katherine noted she’s been doing lots of organizing in their home while being stuck there.
 The task has kept her calm amid the state of the world and she seems ready to take on motherhood.
 But she’s also been spending a lot of time in the kitchen, and it looks like Chris has too.

 “I’ve been baking a lot, and I would say my husband’s been cooking a lot.
 I’ve been baking this granola, which I get the most requests from my family to make,” Katherine noted.
 “I would say a huge amount of our time is definitely spent in the kitchen.”
 Katherine’s granola recipe can be found on Instagram in one of her newest posts.